romanpauk/dingo/docs/getting-started.md

-Dingo also applies supported ownership and interface [conversions](architecture/conversion-model.md) automatically: a registration can satisfy references, pointers, smart pointers, and interface views when the selected storage and scope allow it.
+Dingo also applies supported ownership and interface [conversions](architecture/conversion-model.md) automatically: a registration can satisfy references, pointers, smart pointers, and interface lookups when the selected storage and scope allow it.

 ## Runtime Registration